Current COVID-19 Requirements & Studio Protocols:

 In order to fully meet the needs of every student, each student must receive instructor consent to participate in the more advanced courses.

-Lesson payments are non-refundable, whether for groups, privates, or personal salsa trainer sessions.
+Lesson payments are non-refundable, whether for groups, privates, events, or teams.

 Private lesson packages are valid for only one year from the date of purchase.